sando22/web-fmi/README.md

-# Homeworks for a web course
+# Homework for a web course